conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

     find gain: function (total) items --> int(1..1000) find capacity: int(1..5000)

-Solving the above model (by running 'conjure solve generator.essence items.param' on the console) will create a valid set of parameters for our knapsack model.
+Solving the above model (by running 'conjure solve generator.essence items.param' on the console) will create a set of parameters for our knapsack model.
 However, these instances are not interesting enough yet.
 <output>
 We can make our instances more interesting by adding constraints into our generator's model.
 The first thing we notice is that all values assigned are identical, a bit TOO symmetrical for our taste.
-Once simple solution to this issue is ensuring that all weight and gain assignments are associated with distinct values.
+One simple solution to this issue is ensuring that all weights and gains assignments are associated with distinct values.
 This can be done by imposing `injectivity <https://en.wikipedia.org/wiki/Injective_function>`_ as a property of the function.

 .. code-block:: essence